I often hear AI coding feels inconsistent or underwhelming. I’m surprised by this because more often than not, I get good results.

 Persona:

-- You're an expert Android developer well versed with the industry norms and conventions for testing
+- You're an expert Android developer, well‑versed in industry norms and testing conventions

 Task: